-This Compensation Discussion and Analysis describes the material elements of the compensation awarded to, earned by and paid to our Chairman of the Board and Chief Executive Officer, our Chief Financial Officer and our other executive officers included in the Summary Compensation Table on page 34 below.
+This Compensation Discussion and Analysis describes the material elements of the compensation awarded to, earned by and paid to our Chairman of the Board and Chief Executive Officer, our Executive Vice President and Chief Financial Officer and our other executive officers included in the Summary Compensation Table on page 24 below.
 These individuals are referred to in this Proxy Statement as our "named executive officers."
-The discussion below focuses on the information contained in the tables and related footnotes and narrative primarily for 2014 under the heading "Compensation and Other Benefits" below, but also describes actions taken before 2014 to the extent it enhances the understanding of our executive compensation disclosure.
+The discussion below focuses on the information contained in the tables and related footnotes and narrative primarily for 2018 under the heading "Compensation and Other Benefits" below, but also describes actions taken before 2018 to the extent it enhances the understanding of our executive compensation disclosure.

-In connection with the discharge of its responsibilities, the Compensation Committee considered the result of the advisory, non-binding "say-on-pay" vote of our stockholders at the Company's 2014 Annual Meeting of Stockholders.
-Because over 93% of the votes cast by our stockholders approved the compensation programs described in our proxy statement for the 2014 Annual Meeting of Stockholders, the Compensation Committee has not implemented any significant changes to our compensation programs as a result of the stockholder advisory vote.
-In light of the voting results with respect to the frequency of stockholder advisory votes on executive compensation at the 2011 Annual Meeting of Stockholders, the Board decided that the Company will hold an advisory vote on the compensation of named executive officers on an annual basis.
+In connection with the discharge of its responsibilities, the Compensation Committee considered the result of the advisory, non-binding "say-on-pay" vote of our stockholders at the Company's 2018 Annual Meeting of Stockholders.
+Because over 99% of the votes cast by our stockholders approved the compensation programs described in our proxy statement for the 2018 Annual Meeting of Stockholders, the Compensation Committee has not implemented any significant changes to our compensation programs as a result of the stockholder advisory vote.